tannerbland/be434-Spring2025/assignments/00_getting_started/setup3_replit.md

 python3 -m pip install -r ~/workspace/docs/requirements.txt
 ```

-To make sure you installed the modules correctly, try a few out.
+To make sure you installed the modules correctly, try a few out in the shell in replit.
 You should get help messages from each program telling you how to run them.

 ```
 flake8 --help